Tufts University (Septebmer 2014 – Expected: December 2018) | Medford, MA, USA

 - Post-war Japanese Literature

-- Independent Studies: Gender in North Korean Literature
+- Independent Studies: North Korean Literature and Gender

 - Politics of Reading